CesiumGS/cesium-unreal/Documentation/guide.md

 [jitter video?]

 When we say that representing Earth requires a lot of data, we are talking on the order of petabytes (millions of gigabytes).
 This is far more data than can be realistically stored on a single end-user system.
-By tapping into Cesium ion and the entire Cesium platform, Cesium for Unreal can stream massive real-world data from the Cloud into an Unreal Engine application as it is needed.
-We can view the Earth from afar by streaming in a low-detail representation of the entire planet.
-Or we can zoom in close to a detailed model of a building and examine the grout lines between individual bricks.
+By tapping into Cesium ion and the entire Cesium platform, Cesium for Unreal streams massive real-world data from the Cloud into an Unreal Engine application as it is needed.
+We view the Earth from afar by streaming in a low-detail representation of the entire planet.
+Or we zoom in close to a detailed model of a building and can examine the grout lines between individual bricks.

 Cesium for Unreal allows us to use the entire world as context for our applications, and in fact allows our users to roam anywhere on the planet.
-At the same time, it allows us to use the normal toolbox of Unreal Actors, Pawns, Components, and more to add sophisticated visualization, interactivity, and realistic physics anyhere on the globe.
+At the same time, it allows us to use the normal toolbox of Unreal Actors, Pawns, Components, and more to add sophisticated visualization, interactivity, and physics anyhere on the globe.
 Achieving both of these things together requires us to exercise some care in how we build our levels.
 The rest of this guide covers best-practices for building worlds with Cesium for Unreal.

 # A single area of interest, with global context